ADVISORI Logo

 • Integration into change management and incident response processes

-• Continuous training and awareness of employees
+• Continuous training and awareness programs for employees

 📈 Monitoring and Optimization